 Schedule Your Audition

 As you complete the application for admission, you will be asked to request your audition date.
-All music majors must audition.
+All music majors and minors must audition.

 2016-2017 On-Campus Audition Dates